 Preparing for Snow

-- The airport’s operations team monitors a number of snow forecasts
+- The airport’s operations team monitors several snow forecasts

 - Based on forecasted weather, the airport determines the anticipated level of operational and staffing levels